faiyazrafeek/react_revision/fa-blog/README.md

 ## API

 Dummy API created using JSON server.
-You can just run 'npm i json-server' to install JSON Server.
+You can just run `npm i -g json-server` to install JSON Server globally.
-Then run 'npx json-server --watch data/db.json --port 8000' this command to run your dummy backend.
+Then run `npx json-server --watch data/db.json --port 8000` this command to run your dummy backend.

 ## Available Scripts